How Biofeedback Works

 insomnia, and female stress incontinence.
 There is mixed evidence as to whether biofeedback helps with

 The major advantages of biofeedback are that it is noninvasive, has virtually no side effects, and is possibly effective over the long-term.
-The major disadvantage for some is that it requires effort, commitment, and involvement on the part of patients.
+Before going forward with biofeedback, you should be aware that it will require lots of effort, commitment, and involvement.

 How Biofeedback Works